kangminsukdotcom/blog/content/blog/the-bear.md

 ---
-title: Cousin, this is why the Bear is fucking delicious
+title: Cousin, this is why The Bear is fucking delicious
 date: 2024-10-31
 ---